 Does Rental Income Increase With Inflation?

 As rent increases with inflation, landlords stand to make more net cash flow.
-This puts more money in your pocket, but as the costs of goods and services increase, additional income from a rent increase will be offset by the rising costs of property management and maintenance.
+This puts more money in your pocket, but as the costs of goods and services increase, additional income from surging rent prices will be offset by the rising costs of property management and maintenance.

 Rental property expenses that have increased during this high inflation period include:

-The cost of energy, household furnishing and supplies and services (among other things) have increased 41.6%, 10.2%, and 5.5% (less energy services) respectively.
-Refer to chart below.
+The cost of energy, household furnishing, and supplies and services (among other things) have increased by 41.6%, 10.2%, and 5.5% (less energy services), respectively.
+Refer to the chart below.

 Source: U.S. Bureau of Labor and Statistics